 How much does a Miami personal injury attorney cost?

-At Flanagan Personal Injury & Wrongful Death Law, we recognize that most personal injury victims, and their families, are placed into precarious financial situations.
+At Flanagan Personal Injury & Wrongful Death Law Firm, P.A., we recognize that most personal injury victims, and their families, are placed into precarious financial situations.
 While this could make it difficult to afford an attorney, that does not have to be the case.
 Our Miami personal injury attorneys take these cases on a contingency fee basis.
 This means that our clients face no upfront or out-of-pocket costs related to their case.
 Our clients only pay legal fees after we secure the compensation they need through a settlement or verdict.

 Contact us today